 Setagaya Ward Area Guide

-Bordered by the Kokubunji cliff line along the Tama River in the southwest, the terrain is a plateau in the east and a lowland in the west.
+Framed by the Kokubunji cliff line along the Tama River in the southwest, the terrain of Setagaya Ward is a plateau to the east and a lowland to the west.
+It is one of the most densely populated areas in Tokyo, with archaeological findings across the ward indicating a well-established presence from ancient times.

 Areas of Setagaya City Ward